Your Photo

 Quantum Quack

 This is a personal project I have been working on with my friend Rafael Kollyfas.
-Quantum Quack is a website and iOS app that allows one to make quantum choices.
-It picks one output in a list of options you provide, using quantum random numbers, rather than ordinary random numbers.
+Quantum Quack is a website and iOS app that allows one to make quantum decisions.
+It picks one output in a list of options the user provides, using quantum random numbers, rather than ordinary random numbers.
 This has fascinating implications that vary depending on the different interpretations of quantum mechanics.
-Here is a summary for the two main ones:- The Copenhagen interpretation.
+Here is a summary for the two main ones, illustrated through the hypothetical and highly relevant example of choosing between an Italian and a Chinese restaurant.

 Quantum Quack a website, as well as an iOS app (soon available on other platforms).
 I host the Privacy Policy here.